By R. Michel Lankford

 2. We must recognize and appreciate what God's high standard for love is, and that we need God to produce His kind of love in us.
 That is my Part

 3. We must ask and continue asking, seek and continue seeking, not and continue knocking in prayer until God produces His characteristics of love within us.
-If we do that, He guarantees to do it (Matthew 7:7-11).
-That’s my Part
+If we do that, He guarantees to do it (Matthew 7:7-11

 4. We must purposely and intentionally practice interacting with one another this way.
 As often as possible we should be getting together with other believers.
 We should pray for one another and we should practice treating each other with these characteristics.
 We grow with practice.
 That’s My part.